On the $1/H$-flow by $p$-Laplace approximation: new estimates via fake distances under Ricci lower bounds: Convergence as

 Thus, the first inequality in \eqref{good_global_2} holds.
 Next, \eqref{eq_reversevol_222} implies $|B_t|/t^\nu \ge C_{\RD}|B_1| t^{b-\nu}$ for $t \ge 1$, hence

 In particular, $\varrho_1$ is proper and thus strictly positive on $M \backslash \{o\}$ by Theorem \ref{teo_SMP}.
-To prove the lower bound in $B_1$, we use the nondegeneracy Lemma with $R=1$ taking into account \eqref{eq_lo_bound} to deduce
+To prove the lower bound in $B_1$, we use the Nondegeneracy Lemma with $\Omega = M$ and $R=1$ taking into account \eqref{eq_lo_bound} to deduce

 where $\So$ is the Sobolev constant of $B_1$.
 By Remark \ref{rem_localimportant}, $\So$ can be estimated in terms of a lower bound for $|B_1|$ and a lower bound for $\Ricc$ on $B_6$ (that is, on $H(0)$).
 Hence, the right hand side of \eqref{eq_lowb} can be estimated from below by $\bar C r(x)$, for some constant $\bar C$ depending on the same parameters as $C$ and also on a lower bound for $|B_1|$.
-This concludes the proof. \end{proof} \begin{remark} \emph{If $M$ has asymptotically non-negative Ricci curvature, see Remark \ref{rem_asiricci}, taking into account \eqref{eq_lo_bound}, the first in \eqref{good_global_2} can be rewritten as
+This concludes the proof. \end{proof} \begin{remark} \emph{If $M$ has asymptotically non-negative Ricci curvature, by Remark \ref{rem_asiricci} the first in \eqref{good_global_2} can be rewritten as

 where $C'$ depends on the same parameters as $C$, on a lower bound for $|B_1|$ and also on $i_H$ in \eqref{ipo_asiricci}. } \end{remark} \begin{proof}[Proof of Theorem \ref{teo_main_riccimagzero_intro}] It is enough to apply Theorem \ref{teo_main_riccimagzero} with the choices $H = 0$, $h(t) = t$.
 By Bishop-Gromov comparison, the doubling constant can be chosen to be $C_\Dou = 2^m$, so $\nu = m$.
 Note that the translated function $w = (m-1) \log \varrho_1$ satisfies \eqref{gradient_u_ex} with $\kappa = 0$. \end{proof}